aswna/Environment/README.md

 3. Run <code>git rm --cached &lt;path_to_submodule&gt;</code> (no trailing slash).
 4. Commit the "superproject".
 5. Delete the now untracked submodule files.
+6. Remove the submodule cache(?) from <code>.git/modules/</code>.
+Example:
+   <code>.vim/bundle/vim-cccs</code>.
+Otherwise, I was not be able to add back a different
+   submodule with the same name.

 For more details see the [Git submodule tutorial][11].